jserot/rfsm/Notes.md

   | ... with z:=i ...
 ```

+** REM : "deep" typing _could_ be carried out for each instanciation if we keep, in the environment,
+the value of each parameter, couldn't it ?

 This static elaboration phase can in fact remove _all occurrence_ of parameters in the model.
 In the previous example, a rule
 ```